Variable star: Giants and supergiants

-Also known as the S Doradus variables, the most luminous stars known belong to this class.
+Also known as the S Doradus variables, luminous blue variables (LBV) are among the most luminous stars known.
 Examples include the hypergiants η Carinae and P Cygni.
-They have permanent high mass loss, but at intervals of years internal pulsations cause the star to exceed its Eddington limit and the mass loss increases hugely.
+They have permanent high mass loss, but at intervals of years internal pulsations cause the star to exceed its Eddington limit and the mass loss increases significantly.
 Visual brightness increases although the overall luminosity is largely unchanged.
 Giant eruptions observed in a few LBVs do increase the luminosity, so much so that they have been tagged supernova impostors, and may be a different type of event.

+This category of variables are sub-divided into two classes.
+Classical LBVs have evolved from stars with at least 50 times the mass of the Sun.
+The high mass of these stars prevent them from becoming red supergiants.
+The second class are less luminous LBVs with initial masses in the range of around 25-40 solar mass.
+These can become red supergiants and many may already have done so.
+A distinguishing feature of all LBVs is a higher luminosity to mass ratio compared to non-LBVs in the same region of the H-R diagram.
+They occupy a separate LBV/S Dor instability strip, which is distinct from the Cepheid instability strip.